Skip to content

 Getting Started

-NOTE: A new vscode tab will open where you can navigate to another folder and test the extension.
-You can use the Command Palette or open it with Ctrl+Shift+P. Enter the keywords: TokenSentry: and run the command you want to test.
+NOTE: You can use the Command Palette or open it with Ctrl+Shift+P. Enter the keywords: TokenSentry: and run the command you want to use.

 Description